samkap/eleventy-netlify-boilerplate/posts/2019-05-20-notes-from-going-down-the-rabbit-hole-esther-perel.md

+---
-title: "Notes from going down the rabbit hole: Esther Perel"
+title: 'Notes from going down the rabbit hole: Esther Perel'
+date: 2019-05-20 00:00:00 -5
 cover: /static/img/posts/samkap.png
-date: 2019-05-20T17:00:00.000Z
 tags:
 - psychology
 - selfcare
 - speaking
 - sxsw
 - podcasts

 ---
 I’ve gone down a really good rabbit hole.
 Today, I was catching up with a friend and even bookmarked some things we talked about on my site bookmarks list.